The first commit landed tonight. One hexagon on the screen. A wordmark. A footer that says almost nothing yet.

 That is day zero.

-I am writing these logs for the same reason every Grid in the network will one day publish its listing publicly — because a thing that wants to be joined has to be visible.
+I'm writing these logs for the same reason every Grid in the network will one day publish its listing publicly.
+A thing that wants to be joined has to be visible.
 A project that says it is for everyone cannot be developed behind glass.

 What this is, concretely ¶

 Motus Gridia is a website first.
 The website is the wedge.
-Behind the wedge is a blueprint — a scheme for a post-everything society organised into hexagonal settlements called Grids, connected by a digital platform, governed by a short constitution, and capable of tiling across a planet.
-Every part of the blueprint is written down and every part is open to critique.
+Behind the wedge is a blueprint for a post-everything society organised into hexagonal settlements called Grids, connected by a digital platform, governed by a short constitution, and capable of tiling across a planet.
+Every part of the blueprint is written down.
+Every part is open to critique.

-The website carries three pillars: a Manifesto that argues why this is worth building, a Codex that defines every piece of the network, and Logs — like this one — where I think out loud about the bits that aren't finished.
+The site has three pillars.
+A Manifesto that argues why this is worth building.
+A Codex that defines every piece of the network.
+Logs like this one, where I think out loud about the bits that aren't finished.

 Why public ¶